 The Coffee Shop

 Coffee shops alone have been my downfall in the past.
 I’ve gone in thinking, it’s just coffee, and somehow walked out with a blended fully-loaded cup of cancer juice plus a muffin on the side.
-Without meaning too, I’ve started my morning by consuming 3x my needed sugar intake and usually end up craving sweets the rest of the day.
+Without meaning to, I’ve started my morning by consuming 3x my needed sugar intake and usually end up craving sweets the rest of the day.

 Here’s the thing.
 Nine times out of ten coffee shops will have more options than you realize.
 If you’re arriving hungry, opt for their oatmeal instead of the muffin.
 Sometimes there are grain free baked goods, but it’s always a shot in the dark if they’ve loaded that with sugar too.

 Order a black coffee with a dairy free milk and choose honey or stevia instead of syrups and powder flavors they add in.
-If you really feel like you can’t enjoy your coffee without that sweet kick, order or drink “half sweet”.
+If you really feel like you can’t enjoy your coffee without that sweet kick, order your drink “half sweet”.
 I do this all the time.
 If I’m really jones-ing for that caramel macchiato, I’ll order it half sweet with coconut milk.
 While it’s not the healthiest thing on the menu, it doesn’t send me craving sugar for the rest of the day either.

 Also, if you really want to eat right and maintain your social life, don’t forget there’s no shame in just ordering water.
 Tea is a great choice too!
 No one is here to make you eat something that could derail you or cause you to feel guilty the rest of the day.